-Yes, for papers submitted on or after December 1, 2015, if the corresponding author is a current ARVO member at the time your manuscript is accepted, you will get a discount of $350.
-The ARVO Editorial Office will check for ARVO membership at the time of acceptance.
+Yes.
+If the corresponding author is a current ARVO member at the time your manuscript is accepted, you will get a discount of $350.
+The Editorial Office will check for ARVO membership at the time of acceptance.

 Does this mean I no longer need to ask permission to reuse material from an ARVO journal?